Nominal Recursors as Epi-Recursors: Extended Technical Report: Nominal recursors as epi-recursors

-In typical examples $\Ccat$ and $\Bcat$ will be categories of models, i.e., sets endowed with algebraic/relational structure, so that the models in $\Ccat$ have more structure than those in $\Bcat$, and $R$ will be a structure-forgetting functor.
-We think of the base object $T$ as the syntactic model of interest---such as the term model $\TTrm(\Sigmac)$ with constructors only---which is the source object of the intended recursion definitions.
-Then $I$ is its extension to an object of $\Ccat$ that makes recursion possible---for our nominal recursors, this is a model $\TTrm(\Sigma_\ext)$, having other ``recursion-propping'' operators in addition to the constructors. \looseness=-1
+In typical examples $\Ccat$ and $\Bcat$ will be categories of models, i.e., sets with algebraic/relational structure, so that the models in $\Ccat$ have more structure than those in $\Bcat$, and $R$ will be a structure-forgetting functor.
+The base object $T$ will be the syntactic model of interest---such as the term model $\TTrm(\Sigmac)$ with constructors only---which is the source object of the intended recursive definitions.
+Then $I$ is its extension to an object of $\Ccat$ that makes recursion possible---for our nominal recursors, this is a model $\TTrm(\Sigma_\ext)$, having other ``recursion-underpinning'' operators besides the constructors. \looseness=-1